-Model S is equipped with Active Noise Cancellation (ANC).
+Model S is equipped with Active Road Noise Reduction.
 Microphones located in the front seats detect the amount of external road noise that can be heard inside the cabin.
-The system then automatically generates noise canceling sounds through the speakers, minimizing the amount of road noise that you can hear.
+The system then automatically generates noise reduction sounds through the speakers, minimizing the amount of road noise you can hear.